iti0201/iti0201/01-intro.md

 ---
 ## Why this course?

-- Robotics is a very quickly evolving field that is growing very fast
+- Robotics is a rapidly evolving field that is growing blazingly fast
-- The bottleneck in robotics is in software (not hardware)!
+- The bottleneck in robotics is in software (not hardware)

 ---
 ## Who is the instructor?